hexijin/scientific-data-analysis/daily_schedule_part2.md

 * June 23 &mdash; Chapter 18: Neural Networks
 * June 25 (no meeting, but do the live coding session) &mdash; Get a feeling for how a real pro codes, including type-hinting, systematic adherence to style choices, and code testing, by building the code in PyCharm as [Grus builds a deep learning libary](https://joelgrus.com/2017/12/04/livecoding-madness-building-a-deep-learning-library/) in VS Code, pausing the live coding session whenever you need to catch up with him, and fixing the style errors that PyCharm linter catches and mypy misses &mdash; Grus's live coding session is effectively a blindingly-fast introduction to the material of Chapters 18 and 19
-* June 26 (final meeting, Thursday 11am) &mdash; Chapter 19: Deep Learning
+* June 26 (final meeting) &mdash; Chapter 19: Deep Learning &mdash; Only up to and including the section titled "Softmaxes and Cross-Entropy"

 See also [Looking Beyond](./looking_beyond.html)